numan/py-analytics/README.rst

 TODO
 ----

-* Add more backends (MySQL, Postgres, ...)
+* Add more backends (riak, ...)?
-* Add an API so it can be deployed as a stand alone service
+* Add an API so it can be deployed as a stand alone service (http, protocolbuffers, ...)